Table of Contents

 It’s also important to talk with your diabetes doctor to make sure you know how often you should check blood sugars such as fasting blood sugar or HbA1C test.
 Also, know what your results mean and what your blood sugar and HbA1C targets are.

 If you are diagnosed with diabetes, Dr. Ahmet Ergin recommends that we teach you how to check your blood sugars with a meter or a CGM such as Dexcom or libre.
-Also, we work as a team to determine the best treatment plan that will work for you.

 When should you be screened for diabetes if you think that you are at risk?